 Generally, the uniqueness effect can significantly impact how the interviewer perceives the interviewee and can change the result of their selection decision.
 However, because candidates want to sound intelligent and prepared for an interview, this could also work to their disadvantage: when interviewees use nontraditional answers, it appears that there is a degree of faking or lying at play.

 The current article suggests that with the use of a more structured interview type, getting at unique information about an applicant can help with making good selection decisions and truly differentiating similar applicants from one another.
-Though “odd” answers might be perceived as lying or faking, it is much more likely that the experience is indeed true and not made up.
-With the proper training, interviewers can learn how to spot lying or faking and focus on the unique experiences many of us have had in our past.
+Though odd answers might be perceived as lying or faking, it is much more likely that the experience is indeed true and not made up.
+With the proper training, interviewers can learn how to spot lying or faking and focus on the unique experiences many people have had in their past.

 Roulin, N., Bangerter, A., & Yerly, E. (2011).
 The uniqueness effect in selection interviews.
 Journal of Personnel Psychology, 10, 1, 43-47